SteveLTN/https-portal/README.md

 Thanks to [@yamada28go](https://github.com/yamada28go), there is a [Japanese version of this README](/README-ja.md) available.
 However, due to my inability to understand Japanese, I can't guarantee that the Japanese version is up-to-date.

+## About Me
+I’m a software engineer and an engineering manager with experience in cross-cultural development teams, particularly those with a presence in China.
+I specialize in bridging communication and culture gaps, optimizing workflows, and ensuring seamless collaboration across borders.

+​**Interested in consulting?**
+I’m available for tech consulting projects!
+Whether you need help with team alignment, process improvement, or technical guidance, I’d love to assist.
+Feel free to contact via [steve.wy.shao+consulting@gmail.com](mailto:steve.wy.shao+consulting@gmail.com) to discuss your needs.

 ## Table of Contents

 - [HTTPS-PORTAL](#https-portal)